-Hitachi's Environmental Vision states that "Hitachi will resolve environmental issues and achieve both a higher quality of life and a sustainable society through its Social

-Innovation Business in collaborative creation with its stakeholders."
+Hitachi's Environmental Vision states that "Hitachi will resolve environmental issues and achieve both a higher quality of life and a sustainable society through its Social Innovation Business in collaborative creation with its stakeholders."
 To uphold this vision and work toward achieving a decarbonized society, a resource efficient society, and a harmonized society with nature, we have established a set of long-term environmental targets looking toward 2030 and 2050 called Hitachi Environmental Innovation 2050, and promote Group-wide environmental activities in line with our Environmental Action Plan, which is updated every three years.
 Toward the goal of a decarbonized society in particular, we have announced our intention of aiming for carbon neutrality at our business sites (factories and offices) by fiscal 2030.

-- Enhance environmental governance

-- Enhance environmental management system

-- Reduce environmental burden through "Eco-Factories & Offices Select" certification

-- Implement environmental education for employees

-- Ensure environmental compliance

-- Cultivation of environmental human capital in the Hitachi Group - Implementation rate of voluntary environmental audits of business sites outside Japan by business units and Group companies (number of implementing sites/number of sites); 20%

-- Registered data from about 1,000 business sites in 63 countries in the Environmental Data Collection System (Eco-DS) to estimate environmental load - Achieved a total score of 177 GPs in the GREEN 21 evaluation of our Environmental Action Plan, exceeding the fiscal 2019 benchmark of 160 GPs - Under "Eco-Factories & Offices Select," of our approximately 1,000 facilities, achieved 6 new certifications, 2 recertifications, and 64 renewed certifications (total certified facilities: 72) - Implementation rate of voluntary environmental audits of international business sites outside Japan by business units and Group companies: 26%
+Core initiatives Goals and KPIs Achievements in FY 2019 at bing Enhancing environmental governance Enhance environmental governance Enhance environmental management system Reduce environmental burden through "Eco-Factories & Offices Select" certification Implement environmental education for employees Ensure environmental compliance Cultivation of environmental human capital in the Hitachi Group Implementation rate of voluntary environmental audits of business sites outside Japan by business units and Group companies (number of implementing sites/number of sites): 20% Registered data from about 1,000 business sites in 63 countries in the Environmental Data Collection System (Eco-DS) to estimate environmental load Achieved a total score of 177 GPs in the GREEN 21 evaluation of our Environmental Action Plan, exceeding the fiscal 2019 benchmark of 160 GPs Under "Eco-Factories & Offices Select," of our approximately 1,000 facilities, achieved 6 new certifications, 2 recertifications, and 64 renewed certifications (total certified facilities: 72) Implementation rate of voluntary environmental audits of international business sites outside Japan by business units and Group companies: 26% it matters